Atlantic hurricane: Climate change

-Between 1979 and 2019, the intensity of tropical cyclones increased: globally, tropical cyclones are 8% more likely to reach major intensity, defined as Saffir–Simpson categories 3 to 5.
-This trend is particularly strong North Atlantic, where the probability of cyclones reaching category three or higher increased by 49% per decade.
+Between 1979 and 2019, the intensity of tropical cyclones increased; globally, tropical cyclones are 8% more likely to reach major intensities (Saffir–Simpson Categories 3 to 5).
+This trend is particularly strong in the North Atlantic, where the probability of cyclones reaching Category 3 or higher increased by 49% per decade.
 This is consistent with the theoretical understanding of the link between climate change and tropical cyclones and model studies.

 While the number of storms in the Atlantic has increased since 1995, there is no obvious global trend.
 The annual number of tropical cyclones worldwide remains about 87 ± 10.
-However, the ability of climatologists to make long-term data analysis in certain basins is limited by the lack of reliable historical data in some basins, primarily in the Southern Hemisphere.
+However, the ability of climatologists to make long-term data analyses in certain basins is limited by the lack of reliable historical data in some basins, primarily in the Southern Hemisphere.

-It has been observed that a poleward migration exists for the paths of maximum intensity of tropical cyclone activity in the Atlantic.
-The focus of that research was on the latitude at which recent tropical cyclones in the Atlantic are reaching maximum intensity.
+It has been observed that a poleward migration exists for the paths of maximum intensity of tropical cyclone activity in the Atlantic, as shown by research on the latitudes at which recent tropical cyclones in the Atlantic are reaching maximum intensity.
 The data indicates that during the past thirty years, the peak intensity of these storms has shifted poleward in both hemispheres at a rate of approximately 60 km per decade, amounting to approximately one degree of latitude per decade.

 Impact

 Atlantic storms are becoming more financially destructive, since five of the ten most expensive storms in United States history have occurred since 1990.
-According to the World Meteorological Organization, "recent increase in societal impact from tropical cyclones has largely been caused by rising concentrations of population and infrastructure in coastal regions."
+According to the World Meteorological Organization, a "recent increase in societal impact from tropical cyclones has largely been caused by rising concentrations of population and infrastructure in coastal regions."
 Pielke et al. (2008) normalized mainland U.S. hurricane damage from 1900–2005 to 2005 values and found no remaining trend of increasing absolute damage.
-The 1970s and 1980s were notable because of the extremely low amounts of damage compared to other decades.
-The decade 1996–2005 has the second most damage among the past 11 decades, with only the decade 1926–1935 surpassing its costs.
+The 1970s and 1980s had low amounts of damage compared to other decades.
+The decade 1996–2005 has the second most damage among the past 11 decades, with only the decade of 1926–1935 surpassing its costs.
 The most damaging single storm is the 1926 Miami hurricane, with $157 billion of normalized damage.

-Often in part because of the threat of hurricanes, many coastal regions had sparse population between major ports until the advent of automobile tourism; therefore, the most severe portions of hurricanes striking the coast may have gone unmeasured in some instances.
-The combined effects of ship destruction and remote landfall severely limit the number of intense hurricanes in the official record before the era of hurricane reconnaissance aircraft and satellite meteorology.
-Although the record shows a distinct increase in the number and strength of intense hurricanes, therefore, experts regard the early data as suspect.
+Partially because of the threat of hurricanes, some coastal regions had sparse populations between major ports until the advent of automobile tourism; therefore, the most severe portions of hurricanes striking the coast may have gone unmeasured in some instances.
+The combined effects of ship destruction and remote landfall limit the number of intense hurricanes in the official record before the era of hurricane reconnaissance aircraft and satellite meteorology.
+However, the record shows a distinct increase in the number and strength of intense hurricanes; therefore, experts regard the early data as suspect.
 Christopher Landsea et al. estimated an undercount bias of zero to six tropical cyclones per year between 1851 and 1885 and zero to four per year between 1886 and 1910.
 These undercounts roughly take into account the typical size of tropical cyclones, the density of shipping tracks over the Atlantic basin, and the amount of populated coastline.